Skip to main content Skip to local navigation

 Following a successful oral exam (including confirmed approval of any specified revisions or major revisions), submission by the student of the final approved thesis/dissertation is a requirement for graduation and convocation.

-The thesis or dissertation is submitted electronically using York University’s Electronic Thesis and Dissertation (ETD) platform.
+The thesis or dissertation is submitted electronically using York University’s Electronic Thesis and Dissertation (ETD) platform system (ETD system).
 The Graduate Milestones and Progression Coordinator in the Office of the Dean, Graduate Studies, will check that the thesis/dissertation meets the Faculty’s organizational and technical requirements, and has the right to refuse any unacceptable document until it is submitted in acceptable form.

-The degree completion date is NOT based on the date of the oral examination; it is based on the date of submission to the Electronic Thesis & Dissertation Tool (ETD) and to the Office of the Dean, Graduate Studies of the acceptable final approved copy.
+The degree completion date is NOT based on the date of the oral examination; it is based on the date of submission to the Electronic Thesis and Dissertation system (ETD system) and the Office of the Dean, Graduate Studies, of the acceptable final approved copy.
 Students are responsible for active registration and all tuition fees until the final copy is submitted to and approved by the Office of the Dean, Graduate Studies.

 Submission deadlines with respect to convocation can be found under Important Dates.

-An ETD record will be created for each student by the Graduate Milestones and Progression Coordinator in the Office of the Dean, Faculty of Graduate Studies once all of the following have been received:
+An Electronic Thesis or Dissertation (ETD) record will be created for each student by the Graduate Milestone & Progression coordinator thesis coordinator in the Office of the Dean, Faculty of Graduate Studies once all of the following have been received:

 Once an ETD record is opened, the student will receive an email with instructions on how to log in and complete their submission.
 Students should ensure that they have followed the organization and technical requirements for theses/dissertations prior to making a submission to the Office of the Dean, Graduate Studies through the ETD platform.
-If, after reading the Organization & Technical Requirements section of this handbook, students have any questions concerning formatting and preparation, they should direct these questions to the appropriate Graduate Milestones and Progression Coordinator.
-Instructions for the use of the ETD platform are available at Electronic Thesis and Dissertation (ETD) below.
+If, after reading the Organization & Technical Requirements section of this handbook, students have any questions concerning formatting and preparation, they should direct these questions to the Graduate Milestones and Progression Coordinator.
+Instructions for the use of the ETD system are available on this webpage in the sections, ‘How to Submit’ and ‘Step by Step Instructions’.

-By signing the Library and Archives Canada (LAC) Theses Non-Exclusive License form, the student authorizes LAC to reproduce, publish, archive, preserve, conserve, communicate to the public, loan, distribute and sell the thesis/dissertation for commercial or non-commercial purposes.
-Further information about the Non-Exclusive License and the Library & Archives Canada thesis program is available on the Library and Archives Canada website.
+By signing the Library and Archives Canada (LAC) Theses Non-Exclusive Licence form, the student authorizes LAC to preserve, perform, produce, reproduce, or translate theses and dissertations in any format, and to make available in print or online by telecommunication to the public for research and private study.
+Further information about the Non-Exclusive Licence and the Library & Archives Canada thesis program is available on the Library and Archives Canada website.

 If required, students should provide copies of any needed copyright permissions prior to the final thesis/dissertation submission.
 Students should also retain copies of all copyright permission requests and approvals.